VKGL-Kwaliteit/BioinformaticaVeldnorm/docs/fieldnorm/software_life_cycle_processes.md

 1. A decentralized code management system, such as Git, together with a centralized repository, such as GitHub, GitLab, or Bitbucket.
 2. A task management system seamlessly integrated with your Git development system to track and manage development tasks.
-3. Conducting code reviews, this enforce colleagues to have a look and understand what the code is doing and whether coding guidelines are followed.
+3. Conducting code reviews, this enforces colleagues to have a look and understand what the code is doing and whether coding guidelines are followed.

 The following processes are strongly recommended:
 3. A well-defined development and release cycle with set time periods for preparation, development, testing, and releasing.
 This allows multiple developers to work cohesively on the project and creates structured testing and release moments during the implementation and maintenance processes.
 It also enables ample opportunities for user reflection on the deliverables during the lifetime of projects.